 Fraud With Credit Card:

-- For the message paste in the following “I am opening this ticket to report fraud on my card and prove that I am the true owner of the card that had been used” and include the total USD amount spent and date in that message
+- For the message paste the following “I am opening this ticket to report a fraudulent payment on my card and prove that I am the true owner of the card that had been used”

 - We will need you to please provide a scanned image of your credit card.

 - We would only need to see the last four digits, name, and expiration date on the card.
 For your security, please block out the first 12 digits.

 While we understand that there is hesitancy in supplying the information listed above, please remember that if your card was used with us, this information is already in our system.
 We simply need to get a visual confirmation to prove you are the owner of the card involved.

 Ultimately this will generate a ticket that will be forwarded to Billing for review.
 The information would be compared against our records and what can be done going from there.
 Once our billing department gives an update, both the ticket and the initial email will receive a reply.

 From the email address that is used for your PayPal account, send an email to Sales@Hostwinds.com.